openlawteam/docs/docs/openlaw-object/README.md

 **Response**

-Returns an object containing a [`TemplateExecutionResult` object](#templateexecutionresult) (and key/value pairs indicating that no error has occurred and that no templates are missing) if execution is successful.
-The [`TemplateExecutionResult` object](#templateexecutionresult) contains a nested object with the ID and name of each signatory as a key/value pair.
+Returns an object containing a [`TemplateExecutionResult` object](#templateexecutionresult), which includes a nested object with the ID and name of each signatory as a key/value pair.
+The object also contains key/value pairs indicating that no error has occurred and that no templates are missing if execution is successful.

 Example